-- 8.1 The policy and practice within the school is monitored regularly by the Headteacher, who in turn reports the effectiveness to governors. - 8.2 This anti-bullying policy is the governors' responsibility and they review its effectiveness annually.
+- 8.1 The policy and practice within the school is monitored regularly by the Headteacher, who in turn reports the effectiveness to governors.
+8.2 This anti-bullying policy is the governors' responsibility and they review its effectiveness annually.
+They do this by examining the - 8.2 This anti-bullying policy is the governors' responsibility and they review its effectiveness annually.
 They do this by examining the school's anti-bullying logbook, and through discussion with the Headteacher.
-Governors analyse information with regard to gender, age
+Governors analyse information with regard to gender, age and ethnic background of all children involved in bullying incidents.